hakutsuru/github_metaphysics/README.md

 2016 Beatport
 ------------------------

-Caputed this to commemorate reaching an auspicious binary.
+Captured this to commemorate reaching an auspicious binary.

 ![2016-01-18](2016_Beatport/2016-01-18_github-hakutsuru.png)